-Top 5 Reasons Voice-First is the Future of Enabling Tech
+Top 5 Reasons Voice-First Will Change the Future of Enabling Tech

 For designers in the enabling technology world, usability is the holy grail.
 Enabling technology exists to improve the functional capabilities of the user – so it should be easy to use, right?
 Unfortunately, some enabling technologies are difficult both to learn and to use.

 And so we ask: How can we make devices easier to use, more seamless with the user’s environment, and more useful?
 How can we make it easier for the user to meet their goals?

 In the last five years, especially with the arrival of the Amazon Echo in 2014, it has become increasingly obvious that Voice-First technology is going to change enabling technology completely.
 These speech-enabled interactions, designed for delivery through voice assistant software and voice-activated devices, have already begun to revolutionize care for people who are aging in place or living with disabilities.

 One reason for this rapid change?
 Advances in Natural Language Processing (NLP) have made these technologies much easier to use.
 Before these advances, people could only use specific, highly formulaic commands with digital assistants.

 Here are five reasons why enabling technology will be deeply affected by Voice-First technology.

 Voice-First isn’t just a new way to type.
 Voice-First is a whole new interface.
 Rather than typing or interacting with other user interfaces, the voice user interface allows us to be “liberated” from our screens.
 Users of voice-activated devices regularly report choosing to use them because voice control is more natural than typing, and because it is a more conversational experience.